 - are managed by highly qualified professionals for a small percentage of investment as managing fees,

 Mutual funds have to register with SEBI (Securities and Exchange Board of India) before starting collecting funds from investors.
 In 1996, SEBI created the Mutual Funds Regulations which regulate how mutual funds can operate in India.
-Apart from SEBI, mutual funds are controlled by RBI, Indian Ministry of Finance, Companies Act, Stock Exchange and Indian Trust Act.
-Lot of stringent requirements are to be met before a company can start a mutual fund, which can be seen by the fact that only the biggest houses present in India like HDFC, Reliance, BlackRock, L&T etc. have been able to start their funds.
+Apart from SEBI, mutual funds are controlled by RBI, Indian Ministry of Finance, Companies Act, Stock Exchange, and Indian Trust Act.
+A lot of stringent requirements are to be met before a company can start a mutual fund, which can be seen by the fact that only the biggest houses present in India like HDFC, Reliance, BlackRock, L&T, etc. have been able to start their funds.

-The assets under control of the mutual fund are the property of the investors of the mutual funds.
-Every gain/loss made in the portfolio is divided proportional to their investment among the investors by the fund after deducting their managing fees and other charges.
-You can either invest in lump sum or via SIP route in your fund.
+The assets under the control of the mutual fund are the property of the investors of the mutual funds.
+Every gain/loss made in the portfolio is divided proportionally to their investment among the investors by the fund after deducting their managing fees and other charges.
+You can either invest in a lump sum or via the SIP route in your fund.

-Though it is always suggested to go via SIP to take benefits of bear market where you can buy more shares of the fund with the same amount of money and average out your per unit cost.
+Though it is always suggested to go via SIP to take benefits of a bear market where you can buy more shares of the fund with the same amount of money and average out your per-unit cost.
 You don’t directly buy the assets but buy units at the current NAV of the fund.